jrcz-data-science-lab/VirtualAnatomy-Documentation/docs/VirtualAnatomy/ExplorerLevel/Animations.md

    It is important to load the skeleton (not the skeletal mesh) into the sequencer.

 4. **Baking and Playing the Animation**:
    Once we were satisfied with the animation, we baked it into an animation asset.

-After that, we used the `Animation Blueprint` to play the animation.
+5. **Creating Animation Blueprint**:
+   To access animations in C++, we created a C++ class for each animation and then generated an animation blueprint from these classes.
+The animations are located inside the `Animations` folder.

+> **Important:** Each C++ animation class must inherit from the `BaseAnimation` class, allowing us to manipulate the animations during the simulation.

 ## Naming Conventions Used